esovetkin/jbs/docs/language.md

 values = map(scale, range(3))
 ```

-Namespace import keeps the imported module under an alias:
+A namespace import keeps the imported module under an alias:

 ```jbs
 use "./params.jbs" as p